brandonyee333/test/modules/dxp/apps/osb/osb-customer/osb-customer-downloads/osb-customer-downloads-display-web/documentation/downloads_display.markdown

 ---

 #### <a name="newArticles">Add New Journal Article Downloads</a>
-Go to _Control Panel_ > _Content_ > _Web Content_, select either _OSB Cutomer Theme - Download_ structure or _OSB Cutomer Theme - Trial Download_ structure.
+Go to _Control Panel_ > _Content_ > _Web Content_, select either _OSB Customer Theme - Download_ structure or _OSB Customer Theme - Trial Download_ structure.
 For both these structures, the available fields are:

 * Title
 * Summary